code-charity/youtube/py/building for browser stores.md

 #### Firefox & Opera :

 - Require moving google analytics.
-We can removing it from the Repo & only add it when generating the google webstore version.
+We can remove it from the GitHub & only add it when generating the google webstore version.

 #### ImprovedTube:
 - Repo will include m.youtube permissions (firefox addons are available on phones) <br>    _(besides Google Webstore version remains with www . youtube only (by mistake), until we announce change)_